On this page:

 Sudden Illness or Emergency

-If you find yourself suddenly unable to attend a class because of illness or any other personal reason, it is your responsibility to IMMEDIATELY inform an APS staff member (612-624-9516, 626-2238, or 625-6569).
-APS will work with you to call and e-mail all students.
+If you find yourself suddenly unable to attend a class because of illness or any other personal reason, it is your responsibility to IMMEDIATELY inform your program faculty director.
+Your faculty director will work with you to contact all students.
 When you are able, determine how you can support students in learning what was planned for the missed class, as outlined in Item #2 above.

 Absence from an Online Class